HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-3 Public Service and emcomm.md

 **ARES (Amateur Radio Emergency Service)**:

-*ARES is a group of licensed amateurs who have voluntarily registered their qualifications and equipment for communications duty in the public service.* Run by the ARRL (American Radio Relay League), these volunteers provide emergency communication support when other systems fail.
+*ARES is a group of licensed amateurs who have voluntarily registered their qualifications and equipment for communications duty in the public service.* {{< link id="T2C06" >}} Run by the ARRL (American Radio Relay League), these volunteers provide emergency communication support when other systems fail.

 Local ARES groups operate across the country, ready to assist during disasters or public events.
 Members train together, participate in drills, and remain on call to help their communities.
 You don't need to be an ARRL member to join ARES.